 Still, even if the wine was ruined, it won't kill you.
 It'll just taste like vinegar.

-So I say - open the bottle!
+Anyway, to summarize, I say - open the bottle!
 Have a fun party and see what you get.
 Even if it's not tasty, it's still an adventure to taste a wine from that era.

 What Is My Old Bottle of Wine Worth?